Strategic Planning Meetings

 The Difference

-David Olney brings a decade of teaching complex problem-solving at the University of Adelaide and nationwide consulting experience.
+David Olney brings 15 years teaching Complex Problem Solving at the University of Adelaide and nationwide consulting experience.

-Steve Davis contributes over twenty years of hands-on SME expertise across diverse industries.
+Steve Davis contributes more than 20 years of hands-on small business expertise across diverse industries.

 Together, we combine academic rigour with practical business sense.

-But credentials aside, our true value lies in what we don’t do during your Strategic Planning Day: we won’t force your unique business into a standardised template.
+But credentials aside, our true value lies in what we don’t do during your Strategic Planning Session: we won’t force your unique business into a standardised template.

-Instead, we’ll help you craft a plan that’s authentically yours—built from your expertise, aligned with your values, and focused on your definition of success.
+Instead, we’ll help you craft a plan that’s authentically yours.
+Built from your expertise.
+Aligned with your values.
+Focused on your definition of success.

 Get helpful marketing articles and links to our latest podcast episodes